Q: How can I try Amazon Pinpoint?

 Q: Can Amazon Pinpoint tell if a single user uses the same app on more than one device (for example, on their phone and on a tablet device)?

 Amazon Pinpoint distinguishes between endpoints and users.
 An endpoint is a destination that you can send messages to—such as a user's mobile device, email address, or phone number.
 A user is an individual who has a unique user ID.
-This ID can be associated with one or more endpoints.
+This ID can be associated with up to 10 endpoints.